andreaskaempf/adventofcode2021/README.md

     areas around these low points, bounded by edges or 9s (medium).
 * **Day 10** (Python): Identify and resolve different types of mis-matched brackets in a file of strings (easy).
+* **Day 11** (Julia): Simulate energy growth of a field of "octopusses", with each exploding when they reach a level, infecting those around them; for part 2, identify when they all explode in the same iteration (easy).

 To compile and run a Go program
 * Change into the directory with the program